google/WebFundamentals/New/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

     };
     var confirmation = new Request('/back/end/system/confirm');
     event.waitUntil(fetch(confirmation, fetchOptions));
-    return; // So we don't open the page when we don't need to.
+    return; // So we don't open the page when we don't need to.</strong>
   } else if (event.action === 'change') {
     // Open the application to a place where the user can reschedule.
   } else {